Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 -   *amount of variation explained by the spatial prediction model*: 45%;

-Until recently, maps of individual soil properties, or of soil functions or soil interpretations were not considered to be true soil maps, but rather, to be single-factor derivative maps or interpretive maps.
+Until recently, maps of individual soil properties, or of soil functions or soil interpretations, were not considered to be true soil maps, but rather, to be single-factor derivative maps or interpretive maps.
 This is beginning to change and maps of the spatial pattern of distribution of individual soil properties are increasingly being viewed as a legitimate form of soil mapping.

-### Predictive and Automated soil mapping {#pedometric-mapping}
+### Predictive and automated soil mapping {#pedometric-mapping}

-In contrast to traditional soil mapping, which is primarily based on applying expert knowledge, the emerging, *‘predictive’* approach to soil mapping is generally more data-driven and based on the use of statistical methods and technology [@grunwald2005environmental; @Lagacherie2006Elsevier; @Hartemink2008Springer; @Boettinger2010Springer].
+In contrast to traditional soil mapping, which is primarily based on applying qualitative expert knowledge, the emerging, *‘predictive’* approach to soil mapping is generally more quantitative and data-driven and based on the use of statistical methods and technology [@grunwald2005environmental; @Lagacherie2006Elsevier; @Hartemink2008Springer; @Boettinger2010Springer].
-Emergence of new soil mapping methods is undoubtedly a reflection of new emerging technologies and newly available global data layers, especially those that are free and publicly distributed such as MODIS products, SRTM DEM and similar (Fig. \@ref(fig:new-technologies)).
-PSM can be compared to / shares similar concepts as other applications of statistics in physical geography, for example the Predictive Vegetation Mapping [@Fran01; @Hengl2018PNV].
+The emergence of new soil mapping methods is undoubtedly a reflection of new developing technologies and newly available global data layers, especially those that are free and publicly distributed such as MODIS products, SRTM DEM and similar (Fig. \@ref(fig:new-technologies)).
+PSM can be compared to, and shares similar concepts with, other applications of statistics and machine learning in physical geography, for example Predictive Vegetation Mapping [@Fran01; @Hengl2018PNV].

 <div class="figure" style="text-align: center">
 <img src="figures/Fig_new_technologies.png" alt="Evolution of digital soil mapping parallels the emergence of new technologies and global, publicly available data sources." width="100%" />